The French Riviera (also known as Côte d’Azur) is one of the most affluent and desirable destinations in the whole country, if not the world.

 Cannes

 If you’re in the market to spend some serious money, you can’t go too wrong with Cannes.
 Property prices here can exceed €30 million!
-You’ll find a mix of stunning modern villas (with their own pools) and 18th-century mansions depending on your tastes.
-There’s even plenty of space in the harbour to moor your yacht!
+You’ll find a mix of stunning modern villas (with their own pools) and 18th-century mansions, depending on your tastes.
+There’s even plenty of space in the harbor to moor your yacht!

-Making friends and meeting people in the French Riviera
+Making friends and meeting people on the French Riviera

 Of course, it’ll depend on the city or town you settle down in, but here are some of the biggest: